michelesalvador/FamilyGem/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 ## About
-Family Gem is written in Java within Eclipse and Android Studio.
+Family Gem is written in Java and Kotlin within Eclipse and Android Studio.
 Project started on beginning of 2018.
 Author is Michele Salvador, an Italian programmer and genealogy enthusiast.